michaeljoy255/misc-docs/GIT_WORKFLOW.md

 # My workflow for Git and GitHub
 What follows is a reasonable workflow for contributing to a project, or making changes to your own repositories.
 The sections are specific to certain tasks you may be trying to accomplish.
+This is based on my experience contributing to the Godot project.

 # Git and GitHub setup